Tornado in a Glass

 2. Put a few drops of dish soap into the water.

-3. With one hand holding the glass, use the other hand to stir the water quickly in circular motion until a vortex or column of spinning bubbles is formed.
+3. With one hand holding the glass, use the other hand to stir the water quickly in circular steady motion until a vortex or column of spinning bubbles is formed.

 4. If you prefer to use a lid, cover the jar tightly and rotate the jar in circles using your wrist.